 If you or a loved one needs to go to rehab there are two main routes in:

-- Private: If you can afford to pay for a private clinic you just need to find a decent, accredited centre with space available and check yourself in.
-If you have private health insurance you may be covered for a stint in rehab.
-The Priory may well be a little out of your price range though; the likes of Johnny Depp and Kate Moss have allegedly paid up to £2500 per week for their services.
+- Private: If you can afford to pay for a private clinic, you just need to find a decent, accredited centre with space available and Bob’s your uncle.
+If you have private health insurance you may even be covered for a stint in rehab.
+No need to go too wild though; the likes of Johnny Depp and Kate Moss have allegedly paid up to £2,500 per week for their services.

-- Public: If you can’t afford to go private you will need to be assessed by your local authority to see if they will cough up the money instead.
-Costs can also be met through benefits.
+- Public: If you can’t afford to go private you’ll need to be assessed by your local authority to see if they’ll cough up the money instead.
+Costs can also be covered by benefits.
 Contact your local drugs advice centre for more information.
-Police, prison and probation services will also refer people with serious drug and alcohol dependency through the criminal justice system.
+Police, prison and probation services can also refer serious cases through the criminal justice system.